pagkly/Zed/Investopedia3/Understanding Standardization.md

 ### Stock Orders

 In the stock market, the standard minimum stock order that can be placed through an exchange without incurring higher commission fees is 100 shares.
-These [standardized lots](https://www.investopedia.com/terms/s/standard-lot.asp) are set by exchanges, such as the [New York Stock Exchange (NYSE)](https://www.investopedia.com/terms/n/nyse.asp), to allow for consistency and greater [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) in the markets.
+These [[standardized lots]](https://www.investopedia.com/terms/s/standard-lot.asp) are set by exchanges, such as the [[New York Stock Exchange (NYSE)]](https://www.investopedia.com/terms/n/nyse.asp), to allow for consistency and greater [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp) in the markets.
 The increased liquidity means that investors can buy and sell shares without delays or difficulties, which helps to reduce trading costs and creates an efficient process for all of the market participants involved.

 ### Futures and Options

-Standardization is also used in [options](https://www.investopedia.com/terms/o/option.asp) and [futures](https://www.investopedia.com/terms/f/futurescontract.asp) markets, which derive their values from underlying instruments such as stocks or [commodities](https://www.investopedia.com/terms/c/commodity.asp).
+Standardization is also used in [[options]](https://www.investopedia.com/terms/o/option.asp) and [[futures]](https://www.investopedia.com/terms/f/futurescontract.asp) markets, which derive their values from underlying instruments such as stocks or [[commodities]](https://www.investopedia.com/terms/c/commodity.asp).
 For example, one equity option contract represents 100 shares of that stock.
 When an options investor trades an option contract, they know they're buying or selling 100 shares of the stock and determining the value based on the stock's current price in the market.

-In the futures market, the standardized [contract sizes](https://www.investopedia.com/terms/c/contractsize.asp) vary depending on the type of contract that is traded.
+In the futures market, the standardized [[contract sizes]](https://www.investopedia.com/terms/c/contractsize.asp) vary depending on the type of contract that is traded.
 However, there are set parameters within the futures market that determine the size and delivery dates for those contracts.